wujy28/tp/docs/DeveloperGuide.md

     * Pros: Can be made to support user-defined departments.
 Can specify different behavior for different types of departments.
-    * Cons: Implementation is more complicated when it comes to storing and keeping track of all the different subclasses or valid department values.
+    * Cons: Implementation is more complicated when it comes to storing and keeping track of all the different subclasses or limiting valid department values.

 * **Alternative 3:** Using Strings.
     * Pros: Very easy to implement.